mekatronik-achmadi/md_tutorial/electronic/tutorials/doxygen.md

 Doxygen generate centralized documentation by reading and parsing Doxygen formatted comments on every variables, functions, macros, and even files.

-Here some examples of doxygen comments in C sources:
+Here some examples of Doxygen comments in C sources:

 ### Files